 A control agent for fixtures that can automate light levels.
 Some photocells qualify controls for certain rebates and incentives.

 If a switch is activated and no movement is detected the lights will switch off after a pre-set time.

 A product that has been tested and listed by UL.

 A device that detects the absence of people in a space and provides automatic switching or dimming of lighting.
 The primary purpose is to automatically turn lighting Off when an area is not occupied to ensure energy savings.
 A vacancy sensor relies on a person operating a manual switch to turn lighting On (Manual On/Auto Off).

 The electrical power, in volts, of force/pressure supplied by an electrical circuit to a lighting source.
 Standard US power supply is 120 V 60 cycle (277 V 60 cycles in commercial spaces).
 Standard power internationally is 220/240 V 50 cycles.
 It is conceptually the “pressure” of the power supply similar to the psi pressure in a pipe.

 A metal or plastic enclosure housing one or more electrical devices.
-Standard USA 1 gang size is 2” wide x 3.0” high.
-The EU standard 1 gang wall box size is 86mm (W) x 86mm (H) (3.425” x 3.425”).
+USA standard 1 gang size is 2” wide x 3.0” high.
+The UK standard 1 gang wall box size is 86mm (W) x 86mm (H) (3.425” x 3.425”).
 Also known as switch box or back box.